dbis-ilm/streamvizzard/readme.md

 StreamVizzard comes with an integrated pipeline generator that allows to transform the pipelines created within the editor into various different representation for export, such as PyFlink.

-## Project Structure

-StreamVizzard is divided into a [Frontend](frontend/readme.md), that is responsible for user interaction and visualization, and a [Backend](backend/readme.md), that brings its own custom stream processing engine for execution and modification of the pipeline.

-The [Examples](examples/readme.md) folder contains various pipeline configurations and supplementary files for demonstration and evaluation purposes.

 ## Installation

 The simplest way to run the StreamVizzard system is to build a **docker** container based on the provided [docker-compose](docker-compose.yml) file.